Home

 The popularity and appeal of mobility scooters have continued to grow, as increasing numbers of people are attracted to the independence, convenience and comfort scooters provide.
 As a result, a variety of new models and accessories have been introduced to meet the growing market demand.

-New mobility scooters range in price from nearly $1,000 to more than $3,000, depending on features and capability.
+New mobility scooters can cost more than a few thousand dollars, depending on features and capability.
 For those who cannot afford a new electric scooter, buying a well-maintained, pre-owned scooter may be a viable option.
+The cost may be up to half off the original price (or more), depending on condition and age.

 The key to purchasing a good used scooter is to make sure it has been well-maintained, remains mechanical sound and offers a solid, comfortable ride.